 This means concrete pools require more upkeep, more chemicals, and more of your time.
 They also tend to need resurfacing or repainting approximately every 10 or 15 years, unlike fibreglass pools.

 Remember, the less time you have to spend maintaining your pool, the more time you can spend enjoying it!

 Concrete pools are more expensive than fibreglass.
 Your initial outlay will be higher, as a concrete pool requires far more design and construction work, tailored to suit your own property.
 It will also need tiling or pebbling, which comes at a cost, and as not all construction projects run smoothly, there is a chance of the job over-running, which can increase costs even further.

 In addition, the ongoing upkeep and maintenance costs of a concrete pool are higher.
 Your pool will require more chemicals to keep it clean and use more energy to heat it.
 You will also need to factor in the costs of repainting and resurfacing as and when required.

 A fibreglass pool comes at a lower initial cost and requires little ongoing maintenance, making it the more affordable option.

 Whether you decide on fibreglass or your budget will stretch to a concrete pool, your backyard pool will be a sound investment which adds significant value to your home.

 Ready to make your choice?

+Ask your local pool shop specialists about the choice between concrete and fibreglass pools.
 If you have come to a decision about the type of pool that’s right for you, or you would like more information about the different options available, please contact us.
 Our pool specialists will be happy to discuss your requirements.